QUALIFICATIONS FOR OFFICE

 Who can vote by mail?

-To ensure that you are receiving the correct registration package, you must indicate on your “Application to Vote By Mail” form whether you are registering as a Resident Elector or a Non-Resident Property Elector.Requesting a mail ballot package
+To ensure that you are receiving the correct registration package, you must indicate on your “Application to Vote By Mail” form whether you are registering as a Resident Elector or a Non-Resident Property Elector.Copies of documents required to establish your identity and place of residence in accordance with the Local Government Act are required to accompany the application.

 Information for Candidates